-King’s Official Birthday in Australia and Papua New Guinea Date in the current year: June 10, 2024
+King’s Official Birthday in Australia Date in the current year: June 10, 2024

-King’s Official Birthday in Australia and Papua New Guinea The sovereign’s official birthday is a public holiday in the United Kingdom and some Commonwealth realms.
+King’s Official Birthday in Australia The sovereign’s official birthday is a public holiday in the United Kingdom and some Commonwealth realms.
 Its date varies as adopted by each country.
-For example, the King’s Official Birthday in Australia and Papua New Guinea is celebrated on the second Monday in June.
+For example, most states and territories of Australia celebrate the King’s Official Birthday on the second Monday in June.

+From Britain, the tradition spread to its then-colonies.
 The birthday of the monarch of the United Kingdom was first celebrated in Australia in 1788.
-The holiday was declared by Governor Arthur Phillip.
-Originally, it coincided with the actual birthday of the incumbent monarch.
-After the death of King George V in 1936, it was decided to celebrate it on the second Monday in June.
+The holiday was declared by Governor Arthur Phillip to mark the 50th birthday of King George III.
+Originally, the celebration coincided with the actual birthday of the incumbent monarch.
+After the death of King George V in 1936, it was decided to celebrate it on the second Monday in June in order to more evenly space out public holidays throughout the year.

-Australia is not the only country that celebrates the King’s Birthday on the second Monday in June.
-Papua New Guinea observes the holiday on the same day.
-It should be also noted that Western Australia and Queensland do not celebrate the birthday of the monarch with the rest of the country.
-The Governor of Western Australia proclaims the date of the holiday each year; it usually falls in late September or early October.
-Queensland celebrates the holiday of the first Monday of October.
+It should be noted that Western Australia and Queensland do not celebrate the birthday of the monarch with the rest of the country.
+In Western Australia, the date was changed because the King’s Birthday falls to close to Western Australia Day, celebrated on the first Monday of June to commemorate the founding of the Swan River Colony.
+The governor of Western Australia proclaims the date of the King’s Official Birthday each year; it usually falls in late September or early October, depending on the dates of the Perth Royal Show and school break.
+Queensland has celebrated the holiday of the first Monday of October since 2016.

 Remind me with Google Calendar